awsdocs/aws-php-developers-guide/doc_source/s3-encryption-client.rst

     and `decrypt <http://php.net/manual/en/function.openssl-decrypt.php>`_
     using OpenSSL for GCM encryption.
-For PHP versions 7.0 and earlier, a polyfill for GCM support is provided and used by the encryption clients ``Aws\S3\Crypto\S3EncryptionClient`` and ``S3EncryptionMultipartUploaderV2``.
+For PHP versions 7.0 and earlier, a polyfill for GCM support is provided and used by the encryption clients ``S3EncryptionClientV2`` and ``S3EncryptionMultipartUploaderV2``.
-    However, the performance for large inputs will be a lot slower than for PHP 7.1+, so upgrading older PHP version environments may be necessary to use them effectively.
+    However, the performance for large inputs will be a lot slower using the polyfill than using the native implementation for PHP 7.1+, so upgrading older PHP version environments may be necessary to use them effectively.

 ``'KeySize'`` (int)
     The length of the content encryption key to generate for